mgechev/angular-aop/README.md

 For additional information about Aspect-Oriented Programming and AngularAOP visit the [project's documentation](https://github.com/mgechev/angular-aop/tree/master/docs) and [this blog post](http://blog.mgechev.com/2013/08/07/aspect-oriented-programming-with-javascript-angularjs/).

-# Known issues

-## Circular dependency

-This is not issue in AngularAOP but something which should be considered when using Dependency Injection.

-Note that if the `$injector` tries to get a service that depends on itself, either directly or indirectly you will get error "Circular dependency".
-To fix this, construct your dependency chain such that there are no circular dependencies.
-Check the [following article](http://misko.hevery.com/2008/08/01/circular-dependency-in-constructors-and-dependency-injection/), it can give you a basic idea how to procceed.

 # Change log

 ## v0.1.0